The working model of cosmology. Six numbers explain almost everything we observe.

 - Big Bang Nucleosynthesis primordial abundances of ~75% hydrogen, ~25% helium-4, and well-defined trace abundances of deuterium and lithium

-- Linear-regime structure grows at a rate fσ8(z) predicted exactly from Ωm, ΩΛ, and the primordial spectrum
+- How fast cosmic structure grows and clumps, captured by the growth-rate measure fσ8(z), is predicted exactly from the matter density Ωm, the dark energy density ΩΛ, and the primordial spectrum

 - H0 ≈ 67 to 68 km/s/Mpc inferred from CMB + BAO + the standard inverse-distance ladder